Friday, December 29, 2017

 Some iconographic labels, in purposeful mistaking, bizarrely describe dusk at the east horizon, dawn at the west, a hint at the mysterious reversibility of the system.
 But this pert reversal of space and time is so typically Egyptian: "today we're saying that the sun rises in the West and sets in the East."
 Note the Western bafflement at encountering, and attempting to right, yet another transgression of logic: "Coming out of the Eastern (sic) Mountain, resting in the Western (sic) Mountain, every day."
 Note that this is "Every Day"--the continual workings of the cosmic gears.
 What other culture says this sort of thing? plays like games with space and time?
 Yet examples of such mismatch are clearly not error nor are they, after all, reflective of a pert playfulness.
 No. They are (we hope) "possibly intentional textual interchange of west and east, as an expression of the perpetual motion of the sun" (Roberson, 153 n 178, referencing Derchain and Piankoff).
 Still, we note that what moves perpetual are the cardinal points themselves, the directional markers of the earth; the in-volved sun itself "has nothing to do"--not even "roll around heaven all day."

 If the earth rotates eastward on her axis, does not west mountain come round to merge with east mountain--one single point on the eternal horizon?
 Isn't the place of solar ingress and egress essentially, then, the same for a sun standing still?
 That's what the egyptologists have long been mulling over, though it remains a delicate point.
 The ancient record continuously teases the reader, teasing out divergent threads and imagery, that is, until he yearns for some--any--logical, Western, formula to tie the threads together into Text, into semiotic Encyclopaedia, and tell us once-for-all how the Egyptians ordered their universe.
 And that yearning sums up the entire egyptological enterprise--how to weave nonsense and contradiction into explanatory models.
 There's a bit of cosmic speculation, here, to say the least, on the part of the solar priests who composed the netherworld books for the tombs of the royal high priest of the sun, and even though we are not yet able to build a model of the Egyptian universe out of it all, the matter does deserve something better than the notation (sic!).
 The sometime fluidity of the cardinal points at the Akhet-horizon deserves its own chapter in the intellectual history of the human family.
-A chapter in intellectual history?
-Here is a culture that conceived, like many others, of fixed cardinal points as the bedrock of cosmology--and then happily, at will, shifted east and west and dawn and dusk and line and circle.
-Is there something worth pondering, balancing, there?

 Or shall we just rest content believing that the Egyptians, like all primitives everywhere, held the Ptolemaic view?
-Shall we posit that they were neither philosophers nor scientists, that they didn't know about such things as, say, the circulation of blood?
+Shall we posit that they were neither philosophers nor scientists, that they didn't even know about such things as, say, the circulation of blood?
 (In Egypt, they did!)
 A placid contentment would require less thought as we page through the primitive, but even so, we're going to have to revive the already archaic signature of sic for use on nearly every translated page of obscure Egyptian writings.
 I await the book entitled Ancient Egyptian Cosmological Thought (sic!).

-While we await the tidy answers, the speculation rolls wildly on: Might the Egyptians have understood the Akhet as a rotating axis?
+While we await tidy answers, the speculation rolls wildly on: Might the Egyptians have understood the Akhet as a rotating axis?

 Certainly the round Duat, or Netherworld, which is somehow involved in the Akhet, takes shape as a temporal-spatial moment of turning.
 The hieroglyph that writes the logogram for Duat is a star, some say the sun, enclosed in a circle, an encircling that turns in One Eternal Round.